Another new feature in C2 are the struct-functions.

 // a public, struct-function, first argument: Shape*

-public func void Shape.free(Shape* shape) {
+public fn void Shape.free(Shape* shape) {

 stdlib.free(shape);